romartinms/OgmaAcsTool/README.md

 Click either Translate with Ogma or Translate with ACS and compare the result

 To get email content from OWA.
 Use F12 debug tool.
-Got to element and search for "Message Body".
-Find an elemant that looks like:
+Got to elements tab and search for "Message body".
+Find an element that looks like:

 \<div role="region" tabindex="-1" ***aria-label="Message body"*** class="fEEQb BeMje TiApU J8uu2 allowTextSelection"\>